EndPointCorp/end-point-blog/2020/07/02/random-strings-and-integers-that-actually-arent.html.md

 ```

-Swap what's assigned to that `key` variable around some, just so you get a different output than what I'm illustrating.
+Swap what’s assigned to that `key` variable around a bit, just so you get a different output than what I’m illustrating.
 No good, after all, if someone can take this example verbatim and generate your coupon codes.
-Also once you start using the generated numbers, one way or another, you probably don't want to change that key function as that would introduce the possibility of collisions with existing values generated with the previous key.
+Also once you start using the generated numbers, one way or another, you probably don’t want to change that key function as that would introduce the possibility of collisions with existing values generated with the previous key.

 Anyway, with that in place, you can start generating some random integers, and make sure they map back: